liviucotfas/ase-web-and-cloud-applications-security/3 - MVCStore - Setup and Configuration.md

     </body>
     </html>
     ```
+    >This file defines a simple HTML document into which the contents of other views will be inserted by the @RenderBody expression.

+## Creating the Controller and View
+4. Add a class file named `HomeController.cs` in the `Controllers` folder and use it to define the class shown below.
+This is a minimal controller that contains just enough functionality to produce a response.

+    ```C#
+    public class HomeController: Controller {
+        public IActionResult Index(){
+            return View();
+        }
+    }
+    ```
+    >The `MapDefaultControllerRoute` method used in the `Startup` class tells ASP.NET Core how to match URLs to controller classes.
+The configuration applied by that method declares that the `Index` action method defined by the `Home` controller will be used to handle requests.

+    >The `Index` action method doesn’t do anything useful yet and just returns the result of calling the `View` method, which is inherited from the `Controller` base class.
+This result tells ASP.NET Core to render the default view associated with the action method.

+5. Create the view, by adding a Razor View file named Index.cshtml to the Views/Home folder with the content shown below.

+    ```CSHTML
+    <h4>Welcome to MVCStore</h4>
+    ```

-4. Run the application.
+6. Run the application.
 An error message is shown because there are no controllers in the application to handle requests at the moment.

 ##  6. <a name='AddtheUnitTestProject'></a>Add the Unit Test Project
 9. Right-click on the solution item in the Solution Explorer and select Add > New Project from the popup menu.
 Select xUnit Test Project (.NET Core) from the list of project templates and set the name of the project to MVCStore.Tests.
 Click OK to create the unit test project.